SGD with Coordinate Sampling: Theory and Practice: Introduction

-\textbf{Contributions.} \ \\ \textit{(i)(Theory)} We show the almost-sure convergence of the SCGD iterates $(\theta_t)_{t \in \nset}$ towards the minimizer $\theta^\star$ of $f$ as well as non-asymptotic bounds on the optimality gap $\expec[f(\theta_t)-f(\theta^\star)]$.
-The working conditions are relatively weak as the function $f$ is only required to be $L$-smooth (classical in non-convex problems) and the stochastic gradients are possibly biased with unbounded variance (using a growth condition related to \textit{expected smoothness} \cite{gower:2019}).
+\textit{(i)(Theory)} We show the almost-sure convergence of the SCGD iterates $(\theta_t)_{t \in \nset}$ towards stationary points in the sense that $\nabla f(\theta_t) \to 0$ almost surely as well as non-asymptotic bounds on the optimality gap $\expec[f(\theta_t)-f^\star]$ where $f^\star$ is a lower bound of $f$.
+The working conditions are relatively weak as the function $f$ is only required to be $L$-smooth (classical in non-convex problems) and the stochastic gradients are possibly biased with unbounded variance, using a growth condition related to \textit{expected smoothness} \citep{gower2019sgd}.

 \textit{(ii)(Practice)} We develop a new algorithm, called MUSKETEER, for \textit{MUltivariate Stochastic Knowledge Extraction Through Exploration Exploitation Reinforcement}.
 In the image of the motto 'all for one and one for all', this procedure belongs to the SCGD framework with a particular design for the \textit{coordinate sampling policy}.
 It compares the value of all past gradient estimates $g_t$ to select a descent direction (\textit{all for one}) and then moves the current iterate according to the chosen direction (\textit{one for all}).
 The heuristic is the one of reinforcement learning in the sense that large gradient coordinates represent large decrease of the objective and can be seen as high rewards.
 The resulting directions should be favored compared to the path associated to small gradient coordinates.
 By updating the \textit{coordinate sampling policy}, the algorithm is able to detect when a direction becomes rewarding and when another one stops being engaging.